 Combine the water and the lemon oil into a bowl and stir till combined.
 Add the berries and move them around.
 Allow the berries to sit for about 10 minutes and then rinse.
 Let them dry on a paper towel for about 5 minutes before placing them into a container to store.

-What I've found works the best, and that is to store the berries in a container meant to hold them.
+What I've found works the best: storing the berries in a container meant to hold them.
 I like to use the oxo green works containers.
 I find that they are a game-changer for strawberries and any berries in general and have them last more than a few days in the fridge.

 Now that you have the fresh berries ready to go, it's time to make this deliciously easy treat to top all your favorites this summer.